-This course is intended for petroleum engineers, This course is intended for petroleum engineers, geologists, geophysicists, and other technical staff wanting a more in-depth understanding of hydraulic fracturing.
+This course is intended for petroleum engineers, geologists, geophysicists, and other technical staff wanting a more in-depth understanding of hydraulic fracturing.
 All types of reservoir applications are discussed, but a focus is placed on the design and application in horizontal well systems.
-Previous knowledge of hydraulic fracturing basic concepts is helpful, but not required required.
+Previous knowledge of hydraulic fracturing basic concepts is helpful, but not required.